 The market for compounded pharmaceuticals appeared very promising in 2014.
-The Debtor and its affiliates Belvidere and TCS collectively had sales of over \$30 million.
-The Debtor sought financing to enable it to continue to grow.
-In January, 2015, BMO Harris Bank, N.A. extended the Debtor, its parent company Restore Holdings, LLC, and their affiliates Belvidere and TCS a credit facility in the aggregate amount of \$6.7 million.
+The Debtor's subsidiaries Restore Health Pharmacy, LLC, Belvidere and TCS had aggregate sales in excess of \$30 million.
+In January, 2015, BMO Harris Bank, N.A. extended the Debtor and its subsidiaries Restore Health Pharmacy, LLC, Belvidere, and TCS a credit facility in the aggregate amount of \$6.7 million.
 Most of the credit facility was used to retire existing seller financing.